 MEET QUENTIN JONES, the eponymous talent from across the pond.
 Her considerable repertoire includes roles as a director, illustrator, painter and photographer.
 Quentin’s artistic pursuit has been a life-long affair, and Miss Jones has made a reputation for herself as an image maker that bends the contemporary to the surreal with aplomb.
 In person, her presence is both electric and ethereal.

 Her mystery is that of The Siren.
-Over the past year, we have had the honor of working with Quentin on her first large-scale public installation in the United States, which will adorn the south façade of our dear Wurlitzer Building in the spring of 2018.
+Over the past year, we have had the honor of working with Quentin on her first large-scale public installation in the United States, which will adorn the south façade of our dear Wurlitzer Building.
 Below is a snippet of what’s to come; linger a little longer and you just might find yourself entranced by the first of our many Sirens…

 QUENTIN JONES IN HER STUDIO